Waterfront Red Car: Route

 The route ran south over a former Pacific Electric Railway right-of-way from the World Cruise Centre cruise ship terminal under the Vincent Thomas Bridge to the intersection of 22nd Street and Miner Street, with intermediate stops at Downtown San Pedro, the Maritime Museum, and the Ports O' Call Village.
 The service operated three days a week (Friday to Sunday) with occasional service on other weekdays depending on passenger ship landings.

 History

 The Pacific Electric Railway Red Car system operated for over 60 years (the final line closed in 1961), with more than 1,600 km of tramway routes throughout Greater Los Angeles and the surrounding cities and counties.

-The heritage streetcar line opened for service in July 19, 2003 with a construction cost of $10 million ($ in adjusted for inflation).
+The heritage streetcar line opened for service on July 19, 2003, with a construction cost of $10 million ($ in adjusted for inflation).

 The Waterfront Red Cars were supplemented by two shuttle bus lines.
 The Blue line serves downtown San Pedro and Ports O' Call village, whereas the Green line serves the harbor and marina.